SherlockWalker/flashbang/README.md

 # flashbang
 A Python program that flashbangs you.
 Created 25/10/2025.
 Currently in development.

+As with all stupid projects I do, I must preface with "I am not responsible for whatever stupid thing you decide to do with this program".

+Basically what it does is it flashbangs the living daylights out of you.
+It's also highly customisable.

 ## How to use:
 Download the folder into a machine.
 Run the flashbang program.